SomeBadDecisions/Data_engineering/microservices_pg_py_kube/README.md

 ```

-Let's create a file cloud_service/service_dds/src/**app_config.py**, which will contain the connection parameters to the consumer and producer in Kafka, and the database in Postgres:
+<details><summary>Let's create a file cloud_service/service_dds/src/<strong>app_config.py</strong>, which will contain the connection parameters to the consumer and producer in Kafka, and the database in Postgres:</summary>

 ```python
 import os